Documentation Index

 errorfield

-GET /api/apps/{appId}/workflow returns the node graph behind an app.
+GET /v1/apps/{appId}/workflow returns the node graph behind an app.

 - reason about what the app does internally